How often do you watch your own practice?

 Have you been filming your practice?
 If not, start filming today.
 It's the best approach to see how far you have come through.

-Storing video is cheap now, filming does not have to be only the special moment.
+Videos are so cheap to save now; filming does not have to be only for the special moment.
 Film it anyway, delete it later.

 I usually use my MacBook Air's Photo Booth for filming.
 With a modern computer, you will be able to save 100 hours of practice easily (about 36GB).